sudocrystal/scc-compsci/141/day-by-day/day15.md

   - Adding behavior to our point class
     - move
     - translate
-  - Objects are pass by reference like arrays
   - Graph example
   - Object vs Class
     - PracticeIt Self-Check 8.2: An object is an entity that encapsulates related data and behavior, while a class is the blueprint for a type of objects.